This Is the Anti-Brexit Party That Came From Nowhere to Top Polls in Britain

 Enter current leader Vince Cable, a 76-year-old party veteran who was seen as an unexciting but reliable short-term leader to give the party time to work out what it was going to do.
 For two years, he seemed doomed to fail and decided earlier this year that he’d had enough and would soon leave.

 But then something remarkable happened very quickly.
-After unveiling its “Bollocks To Brexit” slogan, the party saw its poll ratings for the European elections surge until they reached second behind the Brexit Party.
-And so it came to pass—results showed the Lib Dems came second with over 20% of the vote, marking the end of their wilderness years.
+After unveiling its “Bollocks to Brexit” slogan, the party saw its poll ratings for the European elections surge until they reached second behind the Brexit Party.
+And so it came to pass—results showed the Lib Dems came in second with over 20 percent of the vote, marking the end of its wilderness years.

-Often, voting intention in European elections doesn't overlap with voting intention in a British parliament because voters focus on different issues.
-But, in the poll released Friday, the Lib Dems were out in front with 24% of the support, the Brexit Party had 22%, and the two main parties languished behind in joint third place with 19% of the voting intention.
+Often, voting intention in European elections doesn’t overlap with voting intention in a British parliament because voters focus on different issues.
+But, in the poll released Friday, the Lib Dems were out in front with 24 percent of the support, the Brexit Party had 22 percent, and the two main parties languished behind in joint third place with 19 percent of the voting intention.

 And, as Jeremy Corbyn tried to ride two horses at once by adopting a muddy position designed not to alienate Remain or Leave voters, both deserted him.
 The Lib Dems picked up support from pro-Europe Labour backers, and the Brexit Party hoovered up voters who want to get on with leaving.